 Yes, our sensors can distinguish between pedestrian and cyclist flows, even on shared lanes, in both directions.

-Yes, we offer rental options starting from one day, ideal for festivals, trade shows, and temporary studies.
+Yes, we offer rental solutions starting from one day up to several months — perfectly suited for temporary events such as festivals, trade shows, performances, or one-off studies.

 Yes, installation takes just two minutes—no power supply needed.
 It can be mounted on a post, wall, or even embedded in a wooden pole for seamless integration.

-Yes, our sensors are built to withstand all weather conditions, including rain, snow, and extreme temperatures.
+Yes, our sensors are built to be robust, waterproof, and to operate in all weather conditions — rain, snow, or extreme temperatures.